PCI Network Diagrams: Key Qualities for Compliance

 Your team will use symbols, pictures, and color-coding to illustrate your CDE and how data flows through it.
 Using appropriate symbols for types of systems or groupings of systems, and boxes or shading around network segments and physical locations is very helpful.
 Also, use brief descriptions of these elements (e.g. Internet Firewall, Account Database Server, or DMZ Network) in addition to or instead of system or network names.
 While FWADSRV001 may make perfect sense to you, to the unfamiliar reader it may not.
 As mentioned before, include a key with your diagram for others to easily decipher symbols and color-coding.

 A common problem is that network diagrams show where systems are located and how they’re connected (meeting Requirement 1.1.2) but fail to illustrate how cardholder data moves through the environment (Requirement 1.1.3).
-It’s necessary to show exactly where cardholder data enters the corporate environment, how it travels through your critical systems and networks, where it’s stored (if applicable), and where it exits for processing.
+A strong PCI network diagram should clearly show where cardholder data enters, how it travels, where it is stored, and where it exits.

 Remember, your diagram should include all critical systems that play a role in storing, processing, or transmitting cardholder data and provide a clear understanding of where they are located.
 In accordance with Requirement 2.4, your organization should maintain an inventory of in-scope system components.
 This inventory will be integral in identifying the critical systems to be clearly represented in your diagram.